roman-milk/roman-milk.github.io/jessicas-change-management.md

  "Why am I here?"
 He asked when I nervously faced him.

  I flinched.
 The macho prick appeared absolutely calm and in control.
 Still, he wasn't making a move.
 It was obvious what was about to happen, wasn't it?
 There was no need to elaborate on it.
 Why didn't he just kick things off?
 Whatever he was about to do, I simply wanted to get it over with.
 I knew, however, that he was toying with me, letting me feel his dominance and power.
-Report_Story #2